 10) How much does a lease cost?

 Annual fees range from $400 to $3,500 or more based on the appraised value.
 The value appraises about every ten years.
+For most of the cabins, this annual fee will be LESS than what you would pay in property taxes if you owned the land under the cabin.

 11) How much are the Escrow fees to transfer ownership?